BonsaiAI/bonsaiai.github.io/source/includes/inkling2-reference/_curriculums.html.md

 If a reward function is specified in Inkling, the reward value passed from the simulator is ignored.

-An Inkling reward function takes a single input parameter — the new state that was returned from the simulator.
-It must return a numeric value indicating the reward associated with that state.
+An Inkling reward function takes one or two input parameters.
+The first parameter provides the new state that was returned from the simulator.
+The second parameter (which can be omitted) is the action that was provided by the model.
+The reward function must return a numeric value indicating the reward associated with that state and action.
 The reward function is specified within the curriculum statement using the `reward` keyword.

 Reward functions (along with the other functions described below) can be specified as named global functions or inlined, in which case the function name is optional.